• There are no suggestions because the search field is empty.

 Approximately one-third of our adult lives are spent at work.
 Think about that for a moment.
 We spend more time working than any other activity, second only to sleeping.
 In fact, work time is estimated at about 90,000 hours over a lifetime.
-That's a huge slice of life... so do love your job!?
+That's a huge slice of life... so, do you love your job!?

 How happy we are in our career determines, to a large extent, the quality of our life.
 Our professional lives can be fulfilling and positive, enriching the rest of our life—or not.
 We can love what we do in our work and have both a supportive, nurturing home and work environment—or not!

 Job Hunting?
-Asking: "Should I Make a Career Change?"
-"Should I Change Jobs?"
+Are You Asking: "Should I Make a Career Change?"

-Wanting something different for your career life, such as an increased salary, more recognition, or better work-life balance?
 These may be signs that you have outgrown your existing situation.
 Or maybe you’re just ready for a change.
 Choosing to make a change when nothing is pressuring you other than your own desire for more meaningful work can be a tough move to make.

-Regardless of the reason, thinking about changing careers or leaving a job can feel intimidating and overwhelming.
 No matter how good the reason, change isn't always easy.

 Steps to Gain Clarity When Making a Big Change